-In theory, the analysis table can be used to look at all the project’s requirements at once.
+In theory, the analysis table can be used to look at all the project model’s requirements at once.
 But, in most cases, you will not want that because projects tend have a lot of requirements.
 Quite likely, you will lose overview and a practical issue that showing all requirements will slow down the table.

 So, if you want to use this table effectively, we recommend you to make active use of the available selections and filters.
 Both are explained below.